simonpedrogonzalez/solar-explorer/docs/finalprocessbook.md

 ## Overview and Motivation

-This process book chronicles the development of "Solat Explorer," an interactive visualization tool designed to captivate space enthusiasts and the general public with a deeper understanding of space mission data.
-The project was inspired by the burgeoning public interest in space exploration, fueled by scientific discoveries and high-profile missions.
-Our goal was to create a visually engaging and informative tool that empowers users to explore our solar system and the missions that have ventured into its enigmatic depths.
+This process book chronicles the development of "Solar Explorer," an interactive visualization tool designed to captivate space enthusiasts and the general public with a deeper understanding of space mission data.
+We were driven by a desire to create a more engaging and comprehensive way to explore information about space missions, going beyond traditional timelines and written milestones.

+Our motivation stemmed from a few key factors:

+*   **Growing Public Interest:** Public enthusiasm for space exploration has surged in recent years, fueled by scientific discoveries, high-profile missions, and initiatives like NASA's "Backyard Worlds: Planet 9" project that promote public engagement.
+*   **Personal Interest:**  Our team's diverse background in astrophysics, computer science, and electrical engineering reflects a shared passion for space exploration.
+*   **Untapped Potential:** We believe there's potential to enhance how space mission information is presented, incorporating details like mission paths, orbits, gravity assists, spacecraft speeds, and even the stories of mission failures.

+With "Solar Explorer," we aim to provide a visually compelling and informative tool that empowers users to:

+*   Explore the solar system and the missions that have ventured into its depths.
+*   Gain a deeper understanding of mission trajectories, phases, and challenges.
+*   Discover insights into the complexities and wonders of space exploration.

 ## Related Work